adambard/learnxinyminutes-docs/swift.html.markdown

     print(someNonOptionalString)
 }

-//You can bind multiple optional values in one if-let statement.
-If any of the bound values are nil, the if statement does not execute. if let first = someOptionalString, let second = someOptionalString2, let third = someOptionalString3, let fourth = someOptionalString4 {
+// You can bind multiple optional values in one if-let statement.
+//   If any of the bound values are nil, the if statement does not execute. if let first = someOptionalString, let second = someOptionalString2,
+    let third = someOptionalString3, let fourth = someOptionalString4 {
     print("\(first), \(second), \(third), and \(fourth) are all not nil") }

-//if-let supports "," (comma) clauses, which can be used to enforce conditions on newly-bound optional values
+//if-let supports "," (comma) clauses, which can be used to
+//   enforce conditions on newly-bound optional values.
 // Both the assignment and the "," clause must pass. let someNumber: Int? = 7 if let num = someNumber, num > 3 {